Dick Saslaw: Gun control

 In the 2019 legislative session, he proposed legislation to raise the age for which a person is allowed to buy a gun in Virginia from 18 to 21, and he proposed a ban on so called "bump stocks."
 Republicans did not allow either of those bills to pass out of committee.

 In February 2011, Saslaw was one of eight senators on the Senate Courts of Justice Committee who "passed by indefinitely" House Bill 1573, suppressing the bill by an 8 to 4 margin.
 The bill, also known as Castle Doctrine, would have allowed "a lawful occupant use of physical force, including deadly force, against an intruder in his dwelling who has committed an overt act against him, without civil liability."

-Senator Saslaw is rated F by the NRA and has been a strong supporter of confiscating civilian arms.
-In 2019, Senator Saslaw received out of state funding for re-election from the Coalition to Stop Gun Violence and the Brady Campaign.

 Abortion

 Senator Saslaw has voted against attempts to restrict women's ability to obtain an abortion in Virginia.
 He has been endorsed by NARAL Virginia and by Planned Parenthood of the Greater Metropolitan Washington Area.